 PRESENTED BY Aoife Hunt, Ph.D., BSc (Hons), FHEA, MLMS, Consultant, Urban Space, Transportation, AECOM

 Evacuation of those with severe movement impairments can be highly problematic in hospitals – for the patients, for the staff and for the other evacuees.
 It is critical to understand the performance of horizontal and vertical evacuation strategies, including the means by which people with reduced mobility (PRM) can be assisted in stair descent.
 This presentation describes work undertaken to quantify the performance of trained hospital staff in evacuating PRM and specifies algorithms to explicitly represent the dynamics of these devices within evacuation models.
 Data are presented from 32 trials where test subjects were evacuated through 11 floors of Ghent University Hospital using four commonly used movement assistance devices: stretcher, carry chair, evacuation chair and rescue sheet.
 The performance results form the basis of integrating movement devices into the buildingEXODUS model to calculate the movement of devices along corridors, through doorways and in stairway descent.
 These developments address the key evacuation components of repeated patient collection, and have numerous applications, both in simulating hospital evacuation and in representing evacuation of other premises that include PRM.
-This new functionality can be used to significantly enhance planning and diagnostic capabilities related to the evacuation of hospital and other healthcare facilities.The link to register is available in the Member Resources section.
+This new functionality can be used to significantly enhance planning and diagnostic capabilities related to the evacuation of hospital and other healthcare facilities.The link to register is available here.

 Monday, September 25, 2017 11:00 am Eastern Time (-04:00 GMT)

 Understanding Commissioning and System Acceptance Testing